Former UNL dryland cropping system specialist Charles Fenster at the Legacy of the Plains Museum in 2015

 The headquarters building was instrumental in attracting researchers from the Lincoln campus and from USDA ARS to the facility, according to Fenster.
 And many graduate students have worked at HPAL over the years.
 He said the old building has served its purpose well, but was designed for a different use and cannot meet all the needs of a collaborative research facility.

-The new building will serve as a headquarters for dryland research and extension work, but also will facilitate enhanced work with ag industries.
+The new building serves as headquarters for dryland research and extension work, but also will facilitate enhanced work with ag industries.

-HPAL will be important to future research, according to Fenster.
+HPAL will be important to future research, Fenster said in a 2015 interview.
 He said agricultural production will be shaped by technology such as GMOs (genetically modified organisms), GPS (geographic positioning systems) and other advances.

 The HPAL research program has grown and expanded.
 Fifty to 60 research trials are conducted each year on 27 fields ranging in size from 22 to 36 acres.
 Seven different crop rotations range in length from two to six years.
 Various cropping systems are represented, such as summer fallow, no-fallow, minimum tillage and no-tillage, to simulate the methods used by farmers in the area.
 In 2006, 75 acres were certified for organic production.